mkulaczkowski/clusterone-tutorials/openmpi/horovod/README.md

 ```

 That's it!
 You can monitor its progress on the command line using `just get events`.
 More elaborate monitoring is available on the [Matrix](https://clusterone.com/matrix), Clusterone's graphical web interface.

-To monitor your job, head to the [Matrix](https://clusterone.com/matrix), Clusterone's graphical web interface.

 ## More info
 Horovod's GitHub [repo](https://github.com/uber/horovod/blob/master/docs/running.md) has good explanation of the -mca params.
 They also have good set of [examples](https://github.com/uber/horovod/tree/master/examples).